Manage Trusted Devices | Teleport

 varies from manufacturer to manufacturer.

-After you obtain the CA certificate in PEM format, there are two ways of
+After you obtain the CA certificate in PEM format, modify the dynamic config resource using the following command:

 kind: cluster_auth_preference